- Vision Award

 Vision Award

-The Award is attributed every year, recognising research contributions in the field of vision and contributions to the relief of vision problems, primarily in developing countries.
-Productive laboratories/organisations, including collaborative efforts involving groups from more than one institution or domain, can apply for the Award.
+The Award is presented once a year, alternating between major advances in research related to vision and/or the restoration of sight (in even years) and contributions to the fight against blindness and visual impairment, primarily in developing regions (in odd years).
+Productive organisations, including collaborative efforts involving groups from more than one institution or domain, can be nominated or apply for the Award.

-Candidates will be considered by a distinguished international jury for the quality and distinction of their work; their achievements and the measurable impact of their pursuit; as well as the enduring amplifying effects of their activities.
+Candidates will be considered by a distinguished international jury for the quality and distinction of their work, their achievements, and the measurable impact of their pursuit, as well as the enduring amplifying effects of their activities.

 Application